Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 ## Recommendation Systems Pitfalls

 1. User space and the product space are sparse and skewed.<br>
 1.1.
-Iteraction matrix is sparse because there are potentially few interactions within the entire user item space
+Iteraction matrix is sparse because there are potentially few interactions within the entire user item space<br>
+1.2.
+Most items are rated by very few users.<br>
+1.3.
+Most users rate only a small fraction of items.<br>
+1.4.
+Iteraction matrix is skewed because some properties are very popular.<br>
+1.5.
+Iteraction matrix is skewed because some properties are very prolific.<br>
+2. Cold start problem when there aren't enough interactions for users or items.
+3. Lack of explicit user feedback leads to the need of implicit user feedback 3.1.
+Number of clicks.<br>
+3.2.
+Play counts.<br>
+3.3.
+Fraction of video watch.<br>
+3.4.
+Site navigation.<br>
+3.5.
+Time spent on page.<br>
+4. Explicit rating is not easily available.